ProjectTemplates/python-backend-service/README.md

 ## The ultimate backend service template

+> Use with cookiecutter: `cookiecutter https://github.com/ProjectTemplates/python-backend-service.git`
-Generates a foundation for a python server on **FastAPI**, can optionally add **celery worker and celerybeat**.
+Generates a foundation for a python server based on **FastAPI**, can optionally add **celery worker and celerybeat**.
 Uses **poetry** for dependency resolution.

 *Automatically* adds dockerfiles for everything, as well as **docker-compose.yml** for development and automatic setup of all services.
-Also generates a simple nginx config - internal structure of the template supports creating **multiple microservices** in one repo.
-You can use this nginx as a *reverse proxy* to those microservices during local development.
+Also generates a simple nginx config - internal structure of the template supports creating **multiple microservices** in one repository.
+You can use generated nginx config and container as a *reverse proxy* to those microservices during local development.

-or storage supports **MongoDB, PostgreSQL (or any other sql db with some tweaking) and Redis, or any combination of them**.
+For storage supports **MongoDB, PostgreSQL (or any other sql db with some tweaking) and Redis, or any combination of them**.

 Note: this template is a bit opinionated